 What is cold sauna?

-Cryo Cabin is the most advanced technology used today in fat burning and body shaping.
-This system not only helps in local shaping and weight loss, but also in general body care.
+Cryo Cabin, also known as Cold Sauna or Cyro Sauna, is the most advanced technology used today in fat excretion and weight loss.
+This system not only helps weight loss, but also in general body care.

 “COLD” Means how many degrees?

 The cryotherapy room allows individuals to immerse themselves in a nitrogen vapor at -180 ° C for 1-2 minutes.

 The very low temperature coupled with the fast rate of procedure allows the surface of the skin (where thermal receptors are located) to be cooled down, triggering healing and rejuvenating effects in the affected areas throughout the body.